Hop into the water vessel of your choice and prepare to discover a new side of the nation's capital.

 As exciting waterfront destinations pull more visitors and locals closer and closer to the river, you might be surprised to know what’s waiting just beyond DC's shoreline.
 The area’s top boating and tour companies provide plenty of unique experiences on the water and there’s never been a better time to seek an off-land escape on the Potomac and Anacostia rivers.

-The expansion of Potomac Riverboat Company’s water taxi service brings more connectivity to the waterfront than ever.
-From March through December, you can hop on or hop off at any docking in Alexandria, Georgetown, The Wharf, National Harbor or National Mall.
-Passes start at $10 and an annual pass grants guests unlimited departures all season for just $175.
+City Cruises by Hornblower's Potomac Water Taxi brings more connectivity to the waterfront than ever.
+From March through December, you can hop on or hop off at any docking in Alexandria, Georgetown, The Wharf or the National Mall.

 Have something really big to celebrate this year?
 A birthday?
 Anniversary?
 A graduation?
 The perfect venue might just be a boat!
-If you want to plan an epic celebration on your own private yacht, book an Elite Private Yacht via Hornblower Cruises or a MD Yacht Charters excursion.
+If you want to plan an epic celebration on your own private yacht, check out what City Experiences by Hornblower has to offer.
 Potomac Riverboat Company also helps you charter the perfect party boat, with plenty of options.

-One of the more unique ways to get out on the water, Embark DC boat cruises start at $375 per hour.
+One of the more unique ways to get out on the water, Embark DC boat cruises present fascinating experiences.
 Cruise captains are able to provide a narrated tour and they’ll happily accommodate any fishing, sightseeing, picnicking or custom-created adventure – that includes taking you wherever you want to go, from Mount Vernon to Old Town Alexandria to The Yards and more.

 There’s a reason catching the fireworks aboard a boat is among the top places to catch the Fourth of July fireworks.
-Fourth of July dinner cruises on Odyssey and Spirit of Washington book months in advance, and with good reason.
+Fourth of July dinner cruises book months in advance, and with good reason.
 No vantage point in the city can really match the panoramic display you’ll find on the water.

 The Washington, DC area is full of fun water activities.
 Rent a kayak at any of the Boating in DC locations: Ballpark Boathouse in Capitol Riverfront, National Harbor, The Wharf Boathouse and Key Bridge Boathouse in Georgetown.
 The latter two options also conduct yoga classes on stand-up paddleboards.
 Learn how to row or scull at the Thompson Boat Center, located on the Potomac River near Georgetown or climb aboard a pedal boat in the Tidal Basin for a one-of-a-kind view of the monuments and memorials.